espressif/idf-eclipse-plugin/docs/en/marketplaceupdate.rst

 Troubleshooting
 ---------------

-If you encounter the error ``Cannot complete the install because one or more required items could not be found.`` during installation, it usually means that the Eclipse Platform update site is not enabled.
+If you encounter the error ``Cannot complete the install because one or more required items could not be found.`` during installation, try the following:

-To resolve this issue:
+**Online update site URL or online archive (``com.espressif.idf.update-vX.Y.Z.zip``)**

+This usually means that a required dependency update site is not enabled or the IDE cannot reach it over the network.

+1. Confirm that the IDE has internet access.
-1. Go to ``Help`` > ``Install New Software``.
+2. Go to ``Help`` > ``Install New Software``.
-2. Click ``Manage``.
+3. Click ``Manage``.
-3. Make sure the option for the ``Eclipse Platform - Latest Release Update Site`` is enabled.
+4. Make sure the option for the ``Eclipse Platform - Latest Release Update Site`` is enabled.

     .. image:: ../../media/Resolve_update_error_2.png

-4. Apply the changes and close the dialog.
+5. Apply the changes and close the dialog.
-5. Then go to ``Help`` > ``Check for Updates`` and proceed with updating the IDE and its dependencies.
+6. Then go to ``Help`` > ``Check for Updates`` and proceed with updating the IDE and its dependencies.

 .. note::

-    Enabling the Eclipse Platform update site ensures that all required dependencies are properly resolved during installation or upgrade.
+    Enabling the Eclipse Platform update site ensures that all required dependencies are properly resolved during installation or upgrade from the online update site.

+**Offline archive (``Espressif-IDE-Offline-Update-vX.Y.Z.zip``)**

+If installation from the offline archive still fails, verify that you downloaded the matching offline archive for your Espressif-IDE or Eclipse version and that the archive was not corrupted during download.